plasma-umass/custom-public/README.md

 ![AllocationDistribution.boxed-sim.png](graphs/AllocationDistribution.boxed-sim.png)

-2. **Littering:** With the statistics and histogram in hand, we next run littering (`LD_PRELOAD=liblitterer.so <program>`).
+2. **Littering**: With the statistics and histogram in hand, we next run littering (`LD_PRELOAD=liblitterer.so <program>`).
 Littering allocates `LITTER_MULTIPLIER * MaxLiveAllocations` objects following the recorded size distribution, (optionally) shuffling the addresses of allocated objects, and frees a fraction of `1 - LITTER_OCCUPANCY` of them.
 We use the same `malloc` as the program, so the program starts with the